CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 ## 4. Build your Apptainer Container

-Once your build spec is ready, you can "build" the container.
+Once your image definition file is ready, you can "build" the container.
 The process of building an apptainer image will convert our `.def` file to a `.sif` Apptainer/Singularity image that we will use for future job submissions.
 To build our container, run this command:

 ```
-$ apptainer build my-container.sif image.def
+apptainer build my-container.sif image.def
 ```
+{:.term}

+As the command runs, a variety of information will be printed to the terminal regarding the container build process.
+Unless something goes wrong, this information can be safely ignored.
+Once the command has finished running, you should see `INFO:    Build complete: my-container.sif`).
-If you list the contents of your scratch directory by running `ls`, you should now see your executable Apptainer/Singularity file `my-container.sif`.
+Using the `ls` command, you should now see your executable Apptainer/Singularity file `my-container.sif`.

 Once the image is built, it is important to test it to make sure you have all software, packages, and libraries installed correctly.